 Ideal candidates for implant supported dentures will also have adequate bone mass.
 After losing a tooth, bone loss generally begins to occur at six months after the loss.
 This means that depending on how long you have been missing teeth, you may need to undergo additional procedures to build up the bone mass in the affected area prior to have implant supported dentures placed.

-To find out if implant supported dentures are the right treatment choice for you, schedule a consultation with Dr. Toor of Glow Dental & Implant Center in Dallas today!
+To find out if implant supported dentures are the right treatment choice for you, schedule a consultation with Dr. Joshi of Glow Dental & Implant Center in Dallas today!

 If you do not have adequate bone mass, you may still be able to get implant supported dentures, however you will likely need to undergo a bone graft or sinus lift to increase your bone mass.
 A bone graft is a procedure that takes bone grafting material and places it in areas with low bone density.
 Eventually, this bone grafting material will grow new bone and fuse with the surrounding bone tissue.
 A sinus lift is a special type of bone graft that is performed on the top teeth.
 It is called a sinus lift because it builds up the jaw bone that lies just under the sinus cavity.
 In some cases, sinus lifts are essential to ensure the implant does not damage the sinus cavity.